-The associate professor of this center, Dr. Eiji Watanabe, is the principal investigator of the Laboratory of Neurophysiology.
-The Laboratory of Neurophysiology is studying various mechanisms of the visual system using a psychophysical approach.
-For more details, please refer to the page of the laboratory.
+The associate professor of this center, Dr. Eiji Watanabe, is the principal investigator of the Laboratory of Neurophysiology, which studies various mechanisms of the visual system using a psychophysical approach.
+For more details, please refer to the laboratory's page.